wallarm/product-documentation/docs/latest/admin-en/managing/terraform-provider.md

 * The [Wallarm provider](https://registry.terraform.io/providers/wallarm/wallarm/latest/docs) for managing Wallarm via Terraform.
 Described in the current article.
 * The [Wallarm module](../../installation/cloud-platforms/aws/terraform-module/overview.md) to deploy the node to AWS from the Terraform-compatible environment.

-These two are an independent elements used for different purposes, do not require each other.
+These two are independent tools used for different purposes.
+One is not required to use another.